rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/visualise-metrics.md

 pre: "d. "
 weight: 542
 ---
-rapyuta.io enables you to visualize ROS topic metrics and system metrics data of a device.
+rapyuta.io enables you to visualize a ROS topic and system metrics of a device.
 After onboarding, deploy a package on a device to get the ROS Master up and running.
 Now, you can subscribe to the system metrics and/or ROS topics for visualizing the respective metrics data as interactive graphs.

 In this quick how-to guide on visualizing metrics data, you will first publish data to a topic in rate mode by executing the command below on the device.